acdh-oeaw/VELD_spec/README.md

 pip install veld-spec
 ```

-## VELD specification in yaml+BNF metasyntax
+## Primer on yaml+BNF metasyntax of the specification

-The metadata schema of VELD is expressed in yaml syntax
+This section is a primer on how to read the metasyntax of the VELD specification, which is expressed
-with [BNF-like metasyntax](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
-Any yaml file
+in yaml syntax with [BNF-like metasyntax](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
-adhering to this schema becomes a valid representation of a VELD object.
+This Any yaml file adhering to this schema becomes a valid representation of a VELD object.

 ### non-variables